96boards/website/help/blog.md

 | tags                | This is a yaml list of tags related to the post.                                    |

-An example of the bare minimum front matter required for a blog post:

 ```yaml
 ---
 title: Most Awesome Blog Post in the World.